mvcds/my-library/summaries/buy-back-your-time/mapping/concepts/3 types of people.md

 -   [[Entrepreneur]]
 -   [[Empire Builder]]

-There is not judgment of value here, is just how the author sees it for their argument
+There is not judgment of [[my-library/philosofy/Value|Value]] here, is just how the author sees it for their argument